postmelee/Tripprint/README.md

 - Neat UI for summering page -> sharing to other social media for showing off (marketing)

 ## Goals
-### The app to describe who you are to the world for travelers, also friendly reminder to look back what you've done so far
+### An app to describe who you are to the world for travelers, also friendly reminder to look back what you've done so far